The Six Cs of Education Planning and DesignBy Steven Herr

 Now, two decades into the 21st century, we’ve seen social, emotional and mental health issues rise to prominence in our schools and larger society.
 To address these issues, education must continue to evolve to fully meet the needs of today’s learners.

 The Six Cs

 Renowned educator Michael Fullan introduced two new Cs, Character and Citizenship, as part of his New Pedagogies for Deep Learning.
-While the Four Cs are still relevant to 21st century careers, these added Cs represent a new focus on well-being.
-By creating more meaningful relationships for students with their peers, with their schools and with the global community, the Six Cs aim not only for future career success, but for success in every aspect of life.
+While the Four Cs are still relevant to 21st-century careers, these added Cs represent a new focus on well-being.
+By creating more meaningful relationships for students with their peers, with their schools and the global community, the Six Cs aim not only for future career success but also for success in every aspect of life.

 The Six Cs are at the heart of Fanning Howey’s Learning Ecosystems for Educational Planning (LEEP) process, which explores big ideas in education with school districts.
 Building on Michael Fullan’s philosophy, we’ve expanded Character to “Compassion and Character”, and Citizenship to “Community and Citizenship” to represent the changing needs of students.